 The “Ukraine is not a country” claim

-The most brazen and bizarre of Putin’s claims is that Ukraine not a real country.
+The most brazen and bizarre of Putin’s claims is that Ukraine is not a real country.
 Of course, like many countries in Europe, Ukraine has been occupied by many empires.
-Since its early days as the center of the medieval state of Kievan Rus, in part or in whole it has been under the thumb of the Mongols, the Ottoman Turks, the Russian Empire, and the Soviet Union, among others.
+Since its early days as the center of the medieval state of Kievan Rus, in part or in whole it has been under the thumb of the Mongols, the Ottoman Turks, the Russian Empire and the Soviet Union, among others.
 But throughout the centuries, Ukrainian national identity remained, says John Vsetecka, a historian and Fulbright scholar.
-“From a historical standpoint,” he adds, “I can tell you that Putin’s [February 21] speech was naive, misguided, and completely inaccurate.”
+“From a historical standpoint,” he adds, “I can tell you that Putin’s [Feb.
+21, 2022] speech was naive, misguided and completely inaccurate.”

 How is Ukraine fighting back?

 Whether Russia’s invasion of Ukraine ultimately succeeds depends on many things, including how you define success.
 From the start, the Ukrainian people showed their commitment to resist any occupation.
 Viral video of an elderly Ukrainian woman in occupied Kherson offering sunflower seeds—the national flower of Ukraine—to a Russian soldier to keep in his pocket “so at least flowers will grow when you lay down here [to die]” displays bravado and resolve that has inspired many inside and outside Ukraine.

 While the Ukrainian army has racked up impressive victories against its more powerful adversary, civilians have joined the fight, including prison inmates with combat experience.
 And private businesses like bars and breweries have turned their efforts to making improvised weapons, like Molotov cocktails.